egeste/oraculum/examples/gh-pages/markdown/oraculum-behaviors.md

 ------------------
 ------------------

-Oraculum comes with a large library of mixins that aim to solve some of the most common use case problems when building a Backbone application.
-For example, if you need to bind an attribute of a `Model` to a particular element in a `View`, you may choose to use `DomPropertyBinding.ViewMixin`, which has both a configuration and data-attribute-based interface for one-way model -> element binding.
+Oraculum comes with a large library of `mixin`s that aim to solve some of the most common use case problems when building a Backbone application.
+For example, if you need to bind an attribute of a `Model` to a particular element in a `View`, you may choose to use `DomPropertyBinding.ViewMixin`, which has both a configuration and data-attribute based interface for one-way model -> element binding.
 If you want a `Model` to automatically invokes `fetch()` after it's been constructed, you could use `AutoFetch.ModelMixin`.

 #### List of mixins
 -------------------